 I recall back in 1984, the first time I had bumped into the argument over Baptism… specifically whether one should baptize in the name of Jesus Christ or in the name of “the Father, the Son, and the Holy Spirit.”
 It is amazing at how intense the emotions rise in some people on an issue that seems… well… fairly trivial to me.
 Of course, for those who believe in a modalistic theology, I suppose I could see why it might be an issue.
 However, for those of us with an orthodox Trinitarian view of God, I fail to see why one should get stressed.
 But some do.
 Some argue that the Trinitarian formulation in Matthew was a later redaction (editing).
-I wouldn’t know… but the Great Commission is extremely Trinitarian, so I can’t see the concern.
+I wouldn’t know… but I can’t really see that as the case.

 Looking at these passages, consider the prominence of each member of the Godhead…